interledger/interledger.github.io/README.md

 # Interledger.org Website

-This repository holds the code behind the website at [interledger.org](https://interledger.org).
+This repository holds the code for the legacy [interledger.org](https://interledger.org) website and was deprecated 8-April-2021.
+The new repo can be found at [interledger-website](https://github.com/interledger/interledger-website).

 ## Get Involved